PNNL-Comp-Mass-Spec/Bionet-Ping-Tool/Readme.txt

-This program contacts DMS to retrieve a list of Bionet computers (hosts) It pings each computer to see which respond, then optionally contacts DMS with the list of active hosts
+This program contacts DMS to retrieve a list of Bionet computers (hosts).
+It pings each computer to see which respond, then optionally contacts DMS with the list of active hosts.

 == Program syntax ==

 BionetPingTool.exe [/Manual:Host1,Host2,Host3] [/File:HostListFile] [/Simulate] [/DB] [/DBAdd]

-By default contacts DMS to retrieve the list of bionet hosts, then pings each one (appending suffix .bionet) Alternatively, use /Manual to define a list of hosts to contact (.bionet is not auto-appended) Or use /File to specify a text file listing one host per line (.bionet is not auto-appended)
+By default contacts DMS to retrieve the list of bionet hosts, then pings each one (appending suffix .bionet).
+Alternatively, use /Manual to define a list of hosts to contact (.bionet is not auto-appended).
+Or use /File to specify a text file listing one host per line (.bionet is not auto-appended).

+The /File switch is useful when used in conjunction with script Export_DNS_Entries.ps1, which can be run daily via a scheduled task to export all hosts and IP addresses tracked by the bionet DNS server (Gigasax).

 Use /Simulate to simulate the ping